 Current concepts about the health of the microbiome are based on ecological and systems biological concepts of diversity, abundance, resilience and resistance to perturbations.
 In this workshop we will explore mathematical approaches to better frame, explore and attempt to answer several fundamental questions related to the microbiome.
 For example, how can we quantitatively define a healthy microbiome?
 What inputs or environmental changes will it respond to?
 How do these responses change in individuals over time, as the microbiome reproduces, or as a function of its early phases (prenatal to the first three years of infancy)?
 Are there memory effects?
 Can we identify target parameters or metrics that can be optimized to say, engineer an optimal aspect of the microbiome?
 We will also discuss state of the art microbiome data (metagenomics, metatranscriptomics, metabolomics), comprehensive metadata (diet, medication use, life style, brain imaging, autonomic nervous system recording, etc) and possible big data analysis of the above datasets.

-Emeran Mayer (University of California, Los Angeles (UCLA), Department of Medicine)
+Emeran Mayer (University of California, Los Angeles (UCLA))

-Jeff Miller (University of California, Los Angeles (UCLA), California NanoSystems Institute)
+Jeff Miller (University of California, Los Angeles (UCLA))

-Aydogan Ozcan (University of California, Los Angeles (UCLA), Electrical & Computer Engineering)
+Aydogan Ozcan (University of California, Los Angeles (UCLA))

-Paul Weiss (University of California, Los Angeles (UCLA), California NanoSystems Institute)
+Paul Weiss (University of California, Los Angeles (UCLA))